You aren’t going to get anywhere selling your art online until you’ve put into place some simple business foundations.

 6. Communicate Regularly.
 Decide how you will communicate with your customers.
 Commonly this includes daily social media and a monthly-ish email, perhaps also a blog (if you’re capable of posting at least once a month).
 Make a loose schedule for yourself that outlines how often you do each of these things so you know what needs to happen to be consistent.
 Don’t forget to make a list of what sorts of things you will talk about on each platform so that you aren’t struggling to come up with ideas when it’s time to share.

 7. Learn the Art of PR.
 Public Relations is the single most important part of a successful business these days.
 If you don’t know, PR is when you get mentioned in, interviewed by, or featured in an established publication.
 The goal is to get in front of an audience of your target market that someone else has taken the time to put together.
 You’re getting seen by a big group of perfect potential customers without the years and years of toiling it takes to build up that big group.
 And in return, you provide those publications with what they want on a daily basis: fantastic content that’s perfect for their own target market (because you have the same or very similar target markets, when this is done right).
-I recommend doing at least one PR thing every month, whether it’s a blog, magazine, tv show, the local newspaper, or anywhere else.
+I recommend doing one PR thing every month, whether it’s a blog, magazine, tv show, the local newspaper, or anywhere else.